Vendor Application & Guide

 Where to be

-Booktoberfest will be held in Paul O’Regan Hall at Halifax Central Library (5540 Spring Garden Rd, Halifax).
+Booktoberfest 2026 will be held at Halifax Central Library (5540 Spring Garden Rd, Halifax).

-On Saturdays, nearby street parking is free.
-From Queen Street, you can find (1) open-air paid parking directly south of the library and (2) the entrance to underground paid parking within the library, parking for which will be $5.
+On weekends, nearby street parking is free.
+From Queen Street, you can find (1) open-air paid parking directly south of the library and (2) the entrance to underground paid parking within the library, parking for which will be a maximum of $12.
 An elevator leads from the underground lot to the library’s main floor.

 The greenroom adjoining Paul O’Regan Hall will be for vendor use only.
 You may store food and personal items here (left at your own risk) and use its fridge and lavatories.